 If rumours are to be believed there is a new king of the crazy-priced cars with a 1963 Ferrari selling for a claimed $70 million (£52m).
 However, as this is a private sale the figure cannot be confirmed.
 The classic Ferrari that has been dubbed the world’s most expensive car is a 250 GTO – the Holy Grail of classic vehicles.
 One of only 36 examples built is steeped in motor racing history, having won the Tour de France in 1964.
 Powered by a 3.0-litre V12 engine, this 300bhp racer is road legal and can go from standstill to 60mph in 6.1 seconds and is said to be capable of 174mph.

-This list below features the top ten most expensive vehicles ever to sell at auction, according to auction search engine Barnebys.
+This list below features the top ten most expensive vehicles ever to sell at auctions, such as Piston Addict, according to auction search engine Barnebys.

 - 1939 Alfa Romeo 8C 2900B Lungo Spider – $19.8m